 - iPhone 11 (UK*) (USA*)

-I’ve since changed to using Da Vinci which I am loving.
+I’ve recently changed to using Da Vinci for editing- which I love.

 You’ll find the tech I use on my Amazon Storefront here: Emma Cruises Storefront.

 I usually live stream using my iPhone but for higher quality streams I use the below: